 If the vast, low-lying Portes du Soleil ski area has a soul, it’s Morzine.
 With an attractive old village at its core, lively nightlife and plenty of skiing, it’s a good value, easy to reach, year-round resort.
 But snow reliability can be a problem.

 From the building of the “Grand Hotel” by Francois Baud in the 1920’s, Morzine changed from a small Savoyarde village subsisting on farming and slate mining into a large international mountain resort.
-Its easy transfer from Geneva Airport makes it perfect for short breaks, but in good snow conditions there’s enough skiing for a full week or more.
+Its quick transfer from Geneva Airport makes it perfect for short breaks, but in good snow conditions there’s easily enough skiing for a full week or more.

 And that is all the skiing most visitors could possibly want.
 But for determined explorers there are further small isolated outposts of the Portes Du Soleil at La Grande Terche above St Jean d’Aulps, and at Abondance which are both within range, particularly if you’re staying in Morzine’s satellite villages at Montriond and Essert Romand.
 And if you want a break from the Portes du Soleil, Samoens (linked to Flaine) is only an hour away by car.

 So there’s no shortage of runs to choose from in good snow conditions.
 And there’s the rub, because almost all the skiing is below 2000m.
 In a blizzard on a bitterly cold day, Morzine’s short, tree-lined runs are a much nicer place to be than the bleak, exposed bowls above high altitude resorts.
-But in a warm Spring, or a mild December, Morzine may need to live up to its promose of being a genuine year-round resort with plenty of things to do besides skiing.
+But in a warm Spring, or a mild December, Morzine has to live up to its promise of being a genuine year-round resort with plenty of things to do besides skiing.

 + Choice of a medium sized local ski area or the enormous Portes Du Soleil.